mvit777/BikeShop/README.md

 mkdir /home/<your username>/shared/bikews
 sudo a2enmod proxy ssl headers
 ```
-we know step back to VisualStudio and publish our app to the newly created folder bikews which is reachable from visualstudio since it is a shared folder
+we now step back to VisualStudio and publish our app to the newly created folder bikews which is reachable from visualstudio since it is a shared folder
 but before this step we have to instruct the webservice to use a proxy.
 To do so, we add this line at the very top of the ```Configure``` method in the ```Startup.cs``` file.
 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env){